Mr-Zamora/security-lab/HACKER.md

-# Hacker's Report: Breaking into the Client’s PWA
+# Hacker's Report: Breaking into the Client's PWA

-This document outlines the security vulnerabilities identified in the client’s Progressive Web App (PWA).
+This document outlines the security vulnerabilities identified in the client's Progressive Web App (PWA).
 It provides detailed replication steps, explanations of why each vulnerability exists, and recommendations for fixes.
 The testing methodologies used include **blackbox**, **whitebox**, and **greybox testing**, along with **Google Lighthouse** audits.

 ---